jon-harper/OmniBox/docs/index.md

 My enclosures are safe to 60C, but I don't want to expose my electronic hardware to that.
 I printed my first of Steve's electronics cases to remove my hardware from the heat.

 Most common devices like fans and lights (and Raspberry Pis!) need a buck converter to work with a 3D printer's power supply.
-My printed cases for these printer/enclosure combos were cramped with these.
-With up to three buck converters on trays that mount over the microcontroller unit (MCU), I couldn't easily reach the wiring underneath.
+My printed cases for these printer/enclosure combos became cramped.
+Each buck converter had to sit on a tray above the microcontroller unit (MCU); wiring changes to the MCU required that I first remove up to three buck converter trays.

 Additionally, I wanted to use the BIGTREETECH's Octopus in a case, which I had used to success with another project.
 The Octopus 1.1 is a solid board that provides ample power sources and signal pins.
-The Octopus does fit the electronics cases I had already printed; I also had a several improvements in mind for Steve's case concept.
+The Octopus does not fit the cases I had already printed; I also had several ideas to improve upon Steve's case.

+With these requirements and goals in mind, I decided to design my own case.

 ### Building the OmniBox

 This is my second electronics case for the Octopus designed around general shape and layout from Steve's V3 case.
 I kept full compatibility only with the original display screens.
-Lids should be easy to modify to fit, as they maintain the same overall dimensions (note that the screw holes are M3 now, however).
+Lids should be easy to modify to fit.

 Templates are provided for all trays and panels to allow further customization and support for new products.